galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 >
 {: .hands_on}

-# Sentiment Classification of IMDB movie reviews with RNN
+## Classification of MNIST dataset images with CNN

-In the section, we define a RNN and train it using IMDB movie reviews training dataset.
-The goal is to learn a model such that given the words in a review we can predict whether the review was positive or negative.
-We then evaluate the trained RNN on the test dataset and plot the confusion matrix.
+In this section, we define a CNN and train it using MNIST dataset training data.
+The goal is to learn a model such that given an image of a digit we can predict whether the digit (0 to 9).
+We then evaluate the trained CNN on the test dataset and plot the confusion matrix.

 ### **Create a deep learning model architecture**